 My child has a severe disability. is he exempt from taking state and district assessments?

 No. All children must take state and district assessments.
-Decisions about whether your child needs to take an alternate assessment will depend on your child’s unique needs, not on the category of his disability.
+Decisions about whether your child needs to take an alternate assessment should depend on your child’s unique needs, not on the category of his disability.

-School Says Child “Cannot be Taught”
+School Says My Nonverbal Child “Cannot be Taught” to Communicate

 My child has autism and is nonverbal.
 He gets angry and frustrated because he cannot communicate.
 I want the school to teach him a way to communicate, but the school claims he cannot be taught.